Stay up to date

 Here is a list of five practices for enterprises to adopt while implementing the least privilege principle;

-- Usage: Use administrator accounts only when necessary.
-The risks are higher when operating these accounts, so use should be limited to sensitive tasks and where possible internally.
+- Use administrator accounts only when absolutely necessary.
+The security risk is much higher when operating these accounts, so use should be limited to sensitive tasks and where possible internally.

-- Regular audit: Carry out an audit of privileged and least privileged accounts.
+- Carry out a privilege audit across the estate or Active directory whichever is suitable.
 Ensure you account for, manage and regularly review employee, vendor and freelancer credentials.

-- Default: Eliminate default admin and anonymous rights.
+- Eliminate default admin and anonymous rights.
 Users should be entitled to the least necessary privileges by default.
-If specific job roles require higher access, users should request elevated privileges relevant to their particular tasks.
-Account privileges should be limited to necessary functions only.
+Users should request elevated privileges relevant to their particular tasks if specific job roles require higher access.
+Account privileges should be limited to essential functions only.

-- Adopt a just-in-time (JIT) strategy: Privileged access should preferably be limited and time-bound.
+- Adopt a just-in-time (JIT) strategy – Privileges should preferably be limited and time-bound.
 Implement one-time use privileges to ensure most users do not have unbridled access to the system’s sensitive areas.
-Access should last only as long as needed for the completion of specific tasks.
+Access should last only as long as needed to complete specific tasks.

 That’s not the end of this.
-Regular reviews must be performed to ensure the access management strategy is in line with functional requirements.
+It is important that regular reviews are performed to ensure the access management strategy is in line with functional requirements.

 - Perform privilege account audits and ensure processes are in place to remove them after use.

-Get in touch to discuss your security concerns, security strategy or any other challenges around the subject.
+Get in touch to discuss your security concerns, strategy, or any other challenges around the subject.